Trial against pharmacy chains' opioid sales begins

 Attorneys for the four pharmacy chains have argued the companies didn't manufacture the drugs and that their pharmacies were filling prescriptions written by physicians for patients with a legitimate medical need.

-“Pharmacists fill the prescriptions, they don’t tell doctors what to prescribe,” Casper Stoffelmayr, an attorney for Walgreens said in an opening statement.
+“Pharmacists fill the prescriptions, they don’t tell doctors what to prescribe,” Kaspar Stoffelmayr, an attorney for Walgreens, said in an opening statement.

 The rise in physicians prescribing pain medications such as oxycodone and hydrocodone coincided with recognition by medical groups that patients have the right to be treated for pain, Stoffelmayr said.

-Note: This story was first published on October 4, 2021.
-It was updated on October 5, 2021, to correct the spelling of Stoffelmayr's first name to Kaspar, instead of Casper.